dtuskippy/reading-notes/class-02.md

 ## Class-02 Reading Notes
+<p>It is pretty self-evident that readings on HTML, CSS and JavaScript have relevance to the course at hand -- they're the building blocks of modern websites.</p>

 ### HTML Text Fundamentals; HTML Advanced Text Formatting

 1. Why is it important to use semantic elements in our HTML?